Zhangxf-ccnu/pDNA/README.txt

 (1) code: source code for computing the sample nonparanormal covariance matrices and solving the pDNA model.

-(2) breast_cancer: a demo for testing our method using the ovarian cancer gene expression data.
+(2) ovarian_cancer: a demo for testing our method using the ovarian cancer gene expression data.
-    Run "Demo_Ovarian_Cancer.m" in folder "breast_cancer" to test the algorithm.
+    Run "Demo_Ovarian_Cancer.m" in folder "ovarian_cancer" to test the algorithm.

+(3) glioblastoma: a demo for testing our method using the glioblastoma gene expression data.
+    Run "Demo_Glioblastoma.m" in folder "glioblastoma" to test the algorithm.

-(3) simulation: a demo for testing our method using the simulated data.
+(4) simulation: a demo for testing our method using the simulated data.
 Run "Demo_simulation.m" in
     folder "simulation" to test the algorithm

 Please do not hesitate to contact Dr. Xiao-Fei Zhang <zhangxf@mail.ccnu.edu.cn> to seek any clarifications